 Um… YUM!

-Thanks to complimentary coffee available all day long… I enjoyed copious amounts of coffee during that very energizing Starbucks Summer internship!
+Thanks to complimentary coffee available all day long… I enjoyed copious amounts of coffee during that very energizing Starbucks summer internship!

-However, my deep love for espresso skyrocketed to a whole new level on my trip to Rome, Italy several years ago.
+However, my deep love for espresso skyrocketed to a whole new level on my trip to Rome, Italy several years ago. (see my Top Rome Italy Travel Tips)

 Let’s just say… Italians really know how to make AMAZING coffee!